 4.2.2 Discussion of Results

 The results for each of the configurations showed some interesting results because there was not a single configuration which had the best results in all three metrics presented.
 Due to this, it was difficult to decide which of the three configurations would be chosen.
 As can be seen from Table 3, Config1 had the best IoU score and the second best RMSE (Actual – Predicted) value with just a difference of 1.06, but it was not as accurate as Config3 for the RMSE (Real – Predicted) portion of the results.
 This proved to be an issue because if someone wanted to compare which of the three configs detected the most correct pixels, it would be the first config.
 This is because 87.13% were correctly detected when compared to its respective mask, which was the highest value.
 However, for the purpose of this study, the most ideal configuration would be the 3rd configuration because it had the most accurate RMSE when comparing the real calories (which have been manually weighed) with the predicted ones, whilst also providing a decent IoU score.
 This meant that most of the pixels where correctly detected, and the predicted calories were very close to the real weighed values.
 The second configuration was not taken into consideration, even though it had the best RMSE (Actual – Predicted) value, it had the worst values in both IoU and RMSE (Real – Predicted).
+Something to also note is that even though only a limited number of four epochs where used, Mask R-CNN performed quite well when it came down to both classification and segmentation as could be identified from the average results.
+The main concern which was thought of upon starting the study was that, since some items look very similar in colour, the algorithm might have a hard time detecting the different classes, but this was in fact not the case as could be seen in these results.
+Having said this, as previously mentioned, there where cases where two objects which are not of the same shape and not of the same colour where miss identified for each other (the “Pastizzi” and the Green Apple).
+This could have been because of other factors such as undertraining or maybe that particular random split had images which were not varied enough.

+Comment